Hashemite–Umayyad rivalry: After Muhammad

-Ali–Muawiyah War
+First Fitna

-Muawiyah, the long-time governor of Syria and son of Abu Sufyan, refused to pledge allegiance to Ali, accusing him of having instigated the murder of Uthman.
-Muawiyah let it be known that he considered the Banu Hashim collectively responsible for the blood of Uthman, thus reviving the old vendetta.
-Muawiyah's cousin Al-Walid ibn Uqba addressed Ali with such words: "Surely your kinsmen, the 'Abd al-Muttalib, are the ones who killed 'Uthman in incontrovertible truth, out of wrongdoing and aggression, without a claim of blood revenge, and you are the most worthy of the people to be jumped upon, so jump."
+Mu'awiya, the long-time governor of Syria and son of Abu Sufyan, refused to pledge allegiance to Ali, accusing him of having instigated the murder of Uthman.
+Mu'awiya let it be known that he considered the Banu Hashim collectively responsible for the blood of Uthman, thus reviving the old vendetta.
+Mu'awiya's cousin Al-Walid ibn Uqba addressed Ali with such words: "Surely your kinsmen, the 'Abd al-Muttalib, are the ones who killed 'Uthman in incontrovertible truth, out of wrongdoing and aggression, without a claim of blood revenge, and you are the most worthy of the people to be jumped upon, so jump."
 Marwan ibn al-Hakam accused Ali: "If you, 'AIT, have not struck the murdered man openly, you surely struck him in secret."

 Ali, in the meantime, had to face the rebellion of Aisha, Talha and Zubayr, who also accused him of killing Uthman.
 Not all Umayyads were prone to fight against Ali - some considered him a closer tribal relative than Talhah and Zubayr.
 Sa'id ibn al-'As, who had followed Talhah and Zubayr en route to Basra, declared that he would not strive to take the reign away from the Banu 'Abd Manaf (the common ancestral name of both the Hashemites and the Umayyads) and turned back.

-After Ali defeated the opposition in the Battle of the Camel (December 656), he demanded from Muawiyah to abdicate his post of governor of Syria.
-Muawiyah refused, once again accusing Ali of being responsible for the murder of Uthman, and began raising an army.
+After Ali defeated the opposition in the Battle of the Camel (December 656), he demanded from Mu'awiya to abdicate his post of governor of Syria.
+Mu'awiya refused, once again accusing Ali of being responsible for the murder of Uthman, and began raising an army.
 Ali also made preparations for battle, and the two armies met on July 657 in Siffin.
 Prior to the battle, Walid ibn Uqba again accused the Banu Hashim of bearing collective guilt for Uthman's murder: